 Although a conveyancer would represent each party in the transaction, it’s advised to seek independent legal advice before making any commitments.
 This is so that each party understands their position and can take necessary protection if needed.

-There are also other options to help family members on to the property ladder.
-For instance, you may be able to add a child on to the property as a joint owner.
-Joint ownership also has its risks, however, parents would still own part of the property.
-You can speak to our advisors if you’re unsure of what to do.
+There are also other options to help family members buy a property.
+For instance, you may be able to add a child to the property with a joint mortgage.
+Joint ownership also has its risks, but parents would still own part of the property.

 Tenants that have lived in a property for many years may eventually want to buy it.
 Landlords can save money and time (and stress!) by selling to their tenants, rather than using an estate agent to market the property.